GitHub-at-Brown/LongRunRisk/docs/options-refactor/overview.md

 2. **single owner per option name** (by construction)
 3. **pass-through for nested options** (no redeclaration; only `OptionsPattern` + `FilterRules`)
 4. broadly matches the “Wolfram options” guidelines you uploaded.

-If you want, in the next step I can take your current option list (from your `options-ownership.md`) and propose **an explicit new option table**: *old name → new name → owner → public/internal → notes*, including the exact renames for the multi-owner set.

-[1]: https://reference.wolfram.com/language/ref/OptionValue.html?utm_source=chatgpt.com "OptionValue - Wolfram Language Documentation"